surajvijayan/open-dashboard/README.md

 # Screenshot
 ![Optional Text](../master/docs/image1.png)
 # Configuration
-Open-Dashboard is a PHP based collection of chart and grid type widgets framework organized under different panes.
+Open-Dashboard widgets are organized under different panes.
 Each pane has its own configuration file named: <pane_name>.inc.
 Widget configuration file in <pane_name>.inc is a PHP two dimentional array of widget structures.
 Each row maps to a row of widgets displayed by Open-Dashboard.
 # Sample pane include file: dasnboard_sample.inc
 ```php
 <?php